Mohamed Ben Hassan: See also

+Death

-On 18 May 1724 while he was performing routine inspections in the dock of Algiers he was attacked by five or six Turkish janissaries, all from the Odjak of Algiers.
+On 18 May 1724 while he was performing routine inspections on the dock of Algiers and was attacked by five or six Turkish janissaries from the Odjak of Algiers.
 A Turk suddenly came out of a terras in a house and shot him with a flintlock pistol.
 Upon this signal several other Turks rushed out of their hiding places and attacked him.
-He died without speaking a word, knowing that his death was near.
-After they killed him, the Turks rushed to the Jenina palace to install a dey of their own whom they decided would be the Agha of the sipahis.
-While barely putting the Kaftan on him, the Noubagis (guards) of the palace shot them with their muskets.
-The Turkish conspirators retreated, and a new Dey was elected by the Divan of Algiers, Cur Abdy, whom was also heavily against the Odjak.
+After killing him, the Turks rushed to Jenina palace to install a dey of their own, whom they decided would be the Agha of the sipahis.
+While barely putting the kaftan on him, the Noubagis (guards) of the palace shot them with their muskets.
+The Turkish conspirators retreated, and a new Dey was elected by the Divan of Algiers, Baba Abdi, whom was also heavily against the Odjak.